Solutions

 COU - Camera Optical Unit

-The Camera Optical Unit (COU) is a stand-alone small digital camera with addressable CMV4000 detector providing B&W images.
-The camera objective has a focal length of 8.14mm and an entrance pupil of 1.37mm, resulting in a f/number 6 objective.
-The resulting optical design is refractive and contains 8mm lenses, the FOV is 70° x 70° round.
-The spectral is range goes from 425nm to 775nm.
-This camera has a mass of around 0.6 kg, low power consumption of around 6W.
+The Camera Optical Unit (COU) is a stand-alone small digital camera with addressable CMV4000 detector, providing snapshot B&W images in 1k x1k image format at 10fps.
+The camera objective design is refractive and contains 8 lenses, the FOV is 70° x 70° round.
+The spectral range goes from 425 nm to 775 nm.
+This camera has a mass of around 0,6 kg and a low power consumption (<6W).
 The dimensions are about 11 × 10 × 14 cm³.

-The Camera Optical Unit (COU) is being developed in the general frame of the PILOT B+ project which aims at providing a Visual Navigation and hazard avoidance system for a safe landing on the moon surface as a European contribution the Russian Luna Resource (luna 27) mission.
-This mission is planned to occur in 2023 and is currently for the European side in a phase B+.
+The Camera Optical Unit (COU) has been developed in the frame of the PILOT project, which aims at providing a visual navigation and hazard avoidance system to safely land on the moon surface, originally intended as a European contribution to the Russian Luna Resource (Luna 27) mission.

 Mission